 About The Authors: Editors Robert Klanten and Anna Sinofzek belong to a unique graphic design-oriented publishing house, Gestalten.
 This firm has been in business for two decades and has produced numerous aesthetically pleasing books.
 They believe in the ability to narrate their designs beyond words, hence liberating their potential to exceed their experience in the field of publishing graphic design books.

 About The Book: If you’re thinking of initiating a new business or aspiring to become an entrepreneur, Start Me Up! is the best deal for you.
 It is a collection of novel corporate designs for a new generation of entrepreneurs.
-From turban tailors to designing for flower shops, this books tells you the secrets of breaking the stereotypical shackles of the traditional businesses.
+From turban tailors to designing logos for flower workshops, this books tells you the secrets of breaking the stereotypical shackles of the traditional businesses.
 It features extraordinary works on small businesses from branding strategies to visual story and delivers the idea of transforming businesses around the world.

 6. Graphic Design Visionaries (2015)